Best daily deals

 A chart depicting the SBC, aptX, aptX HD, AAC, LDAC bluetooth codecs transfer rates.

-Why does your music sounds bad?
+Why does your music sound bad?

-A good fit can dramatically improve audio quality: it improves isolation which immediately affects bass response.
+A good fit can dramatically improve audio quality: it improves isolation, which immediately affects bass response.
 If earbuds don’t fit well, it’s a severe detriment to audio quality because you’re not properly isolated from the environment.

 Wireless vs true wireless earbuds: Which is better?